 This process may involve the use of contractors as SME consultants or reviewers.
-Where appropriate, the USG will employ non-disclosure-agreements to protect information contained in the RPP as outlined in Section 2.5.
+Where appropriate, the USG will employ non-disclosure-agreements to protect information contained in the RPP as outlined in Section 2.4.

-Evaluation of proposals shall be based on an independent, comprehensive review and assessment of the work proposed against stated source selection criteria and evaluation factors.
-A rating consistent with these evaluation factors will be derived from the ability of the Offeror to perform the work in accordance with all aspects of requirements outlined in this RPP.
-The Offeror shall clearly state how it intends to meet the RPP requirements.
+Evaluation of proposals will be based on an independent, comprehensive review and assessment of the work proposed against stated source selection criteria and evaluation factors..
+The Government will evaluate each proposal against the evaluation factors detailed below and assigned adjectival ratings to the non-cost/price factor(s) consistent with those defined in Table 2 (General Merit Ratings Assessments).
+The Offeror shall clearly state how it intends to meet and, if possible, exceed the RPP requirements.
 Mere acknowledgement or restatement of a RPP requirement is not acceptable.